MK8J/semiconductorDefects/README.md

 The text file is written with a [yaml](https://en.wikipedia.org/wiki/YAML) syntax.
-This makes it both easy for a human and computer to read\!
+This makes it both easy for a human and computer to read!
 An example is found in W\_s\_s.srh:

     graff1995_1: